Constitution and structure of the Plan

 Audit and Risk Committee

-The members of the Audit and Risk Committee are appointed by the Trustee.
 The Audit and Risk Committee reviews the accounting, financial reporting, internal control and risk management processes of the Plan and the audit of its financial statements.

 Death Benefits Committee